jhvanderschee/jekyllcodex/_without-plugin/slider.md

 ### Introduction

 Embedding a slider in your layout is a much requested feature.
 Twitter Bootstrap is often used for creating layouts and allows yout to add a slider relatively effortless.
-The code below simplifies things even more and makes the slider easy adjustable and editable.
+The code below simplifies things even more and makes the slider configurable and editable.

 ### How it works